matthias-reis/carda-gatsby/content/articles/2023/06/my-hi-about-their-studio-sessions-with-alex-gordon.md

 language: en
 languageLink: /2023/06/my-hi-interview/
 ---
 **I recently got to know MY-HI through my friends at Memphia Music.
-After briefly introducing the Brighton band in my May playlist, I now had the chance to sit down with them for an interview.**
+After briefly introducing the Brighton-based band in my May playlist, I now had the chance to sit down with them for an interview.**

 Besides their brilliant new song, "Phaser ", and their tour plans, we also talked about the band's collaboration with Alex Gordon (The Cure, Blood-Red Shoes, The Xcerts), their tour plans and life in general.